QuBo-Delft/QuBo/docs/misc/code of conduct.md

 15. English is to be spoken during all meetings.
 This prevents the exclusion of those not sharing the same first language or cultural background.
 It also ensures professionalism.

-16. All group members should be reasonably available and reachable between 9 am till 5 pm CET (UTC/GMT+1).
+16. All group members should be reasonably available and reachable between 9 am and 5 pm CET (UTC/GMT+1).

 16. All group members are expected to have at least one free evening from Monday till Friday.
 They are also expected to have one free time slot during the weekend for a meeting to be planned.